helto4real/hassio/custom_components/sensor/readme.md

     entities:
       matfors:                        # name of entity
           station_id: '10421'         # unique station id
-          use_as_state: 'NextCarton'  # what to display as state
+          use_as_state: 'NextCarton'  # what to display as state, can only choose one here
 ```
 |property|description|
 |---|---|